 6. Use A Headlight, Day and Night

 The front lights serve 2 purposes; for you to see when it’s dark and for you to be seen during the day.
 Newer models have a feature called Daytime Run Lights in which the light beams are altered to make you visible to drivers, especially around urban areas where there can be many distractions.

 Take into consideration the brightness, weight, mounting type and battery run times before buying the front lights.

-7. Use A Rear Light
+7. Use A Tail Light

-Rear lights are important both during the day and night to help you be seen.
+Tail lights are important both during the day and night to help you be seen.

 Always, make sure your batteries are fully charged.
 You don’t want to run out of batteries mid-ride especially in the dark.

-8. Use A Bicycle Bell
+8. Use A Bike Bell

 If you’re looking for a sleek and low profile bell, have a look at the Knog Oi.